+Masala Bonds are rupee-denominated bonds issued outside India by Indian entities.
+They are debt instruments which help to raise money in local currency from foreign investors.
+Both the government and private entities can issue these bonds.
+Investors outside India who would like to invest in assets in India can subscribe to these bonds.
 Any resident of that country can subscribe to these bonds which are members of the Financial Action Task Force.
 The investors who subscribe should be whose securities market regulator is a member of the International Organisation of Securities Commission.
 Multilateral and Regional Financial Institutions which India is a member country can also subscribe to these bonds.

 According to RBI, the maturity period is three years for the bonds raised to the rupee equivalent of 50 million dollars in a financial year.
 The maturity period is five years for the bonds raised above the rupee equivalent of 50 million dollars in a financial year.
 The conversion of these bonds happens at market rate on the date of settlement of transactions undertaken for issue and servicing of interest of the bonds.